 Another popular myth surrounding Einstein was that he was left-handed.
 However, any photos of him playing the violin show that he was right-handed.
 Same with photos of Einstein holding a pen, or grabbing a piece of paper.
 While he was born in a time where left-handedness was deemed unwanted, and left-handed children were forced to be right-handed, there is no evidence to show that this was the case with Einstein.

-However, that didn’t deter Einstein.
-And it didn’t stop the examiner at Zurich Polytechnic from seeing the huge potential in Einstein.
+However, this didn’t deter Einstein.
+It didn’t stop the examiner at Zurich Polytechnic from seeing the huge potential in Einstein, either.
 Einstein’s scores in math and physics impressed the examiner such that Einstein was invited to attend his lectures before Einstein’s formal acceptance into his school.
 Einstein was 16.

-But before Einstein was being invited to math and physics lectures at age 16, before he was teaching himself math and science beyond his grade level at the age of ten, before entering the second grade early at the age of six and a half, but after he wondered why his sister didn’t have wheels at the age of two and a half, he was looking at the world around him and was wondering how it worked.
+Before Einstein was attending math and physics lectures at age 16, before he was teaching himself math and science beyond his grade level at the age of ten, before entering the second grade early at the age of six and a half, but after he wondered why his sister didn’t have wheels at the age of two and a half, he was looking at the world around him and wondering how it worked.

-One notable event involved a compass, shown to him by his father, when Einstein was five.
-Story has it that he marveled at the fact that no matter what position he put the compass in, the needle always pointed north.
-At the age of five, he was able to deduce that there must be some invisible force acting upon the compass in order for it to behave in that fashion.
-Thus began his journey down the wormhole of science and math.
+One notable event involved a compass, shown to him by his father when Einstein was five.
+Legend has it that he marveled at the fact that no matter what position he put the compass in, the needle always pointed north.
+At the age of five, he was able to deduce that there must be some invisible force causing the compass to behave in that particular fashion.
+Thus began his journey down the wormhole of science and mathematics.

 His sister wrote that he would spend hours building houses out of cards.
 Other stories tell of a young Einstein who would build mechanical devices and models, just for fun.
-Einstein was creative.
+Einstein was a creative genius.
 He processed information through visualization.
-Einstein was curious.

 Despite not knowing a lot about Einstein’s childhood, and the false myths that are continuously spread about his early years, there are a few things we should take away from what we do know.

 Not being verbal is not always a sign of a learning disability or Autism.
-While it definitely can be a sign, it can also be a sign of introversion and genius.
+While it definitely can be a sign in some people, it can also be a sign of introversion and genius.
 Some people simply choose not to speak unless it is important.
-This is not a disease that needs to be fixed.
+Selective mutism is not a disease that needs to be fixed.
 Rather, it is a personality trait that should be understood and accepted.
 If you are worried that your child is three, and still not vocal, yes, you should consult a doctor about it, but keep in mind there are many reasons why your child is not speaking.
 Regardless of any cause for a speech delay, it is not necessarily a bad thing.
 It is all a matter of perspective.

-Give your child items of science early in life.
+Give your child scientific knowledge early in life.
 Feed their curiosity.
 Thankfully, Einstein lived in an environment that nurtured characteristics that caused him trouble at school.
 There are still learning environments that try to force children to conform.
 Being a nerd parent, I probably don’t need to tell you that if your child wants to take apart the broken coffee maker when they are five, don’t stop them.
-Create for them a safe environment, both physically and emotionally, in which they can dissect the world around them, and see for themselves how things work.
+Create for them a safe environment, both physically and emotionally, through which they can dissect the world around them, and see for themselves how things work.

 Embrace your child’s differences and nurture their curiosity and interests.
 While it may not necessarily raise the next Einstein, it certainly won’t hurt.